jojonas/jojonas.github.io/content/posts/wireshark-vpn/index.md

 ```

 {{< notice tip >}}
-In addition to `ethertype`, Wireshark contains a long list of predefined dissector tables, which you can list by entering the following command in the Lua console (_Tools_ > _Lua Console_):
+In addition to `ethertype`, Wireshark contains a long list of predefined dissector tables, which you can list by running the following command in the Lua console (_Tools_ > _Lua Console_):

 ```lua
 for _, v in pairs(DissectorTable.list()) do print(v) end